AnouchkaDESMETTRE/HydrogenProject/README.md

 Our work will be structured in three main phases, each focusing on a critical aspect of hydrogen storage modeling, drawing inspiration from the reviewed study and considering its conditions and results.

-**1/ Convection-Diffusion-Reaction Modeling for Hydrogen Gas and Metal-Oxide Solid Density**
+ ## 1- Convection-Diffusion-Reaction Modeling for Hydrogen Gas and Metal-Oxide Solid Density

 * Physics of the Problem:
     * We will model the evolution of hydrogen gas concentration (ρ_g) within the porous bed and the concentration of hydrogen absorbed in the metal hydride tank (ρ_s).
 This initial model will focus on transport and reaction in a transient regime.
 We will start with a simplified approach, not fully coupling the temperature.